d-gol/kubeflow_examples/argo-workflows/eos_and_secrets/README.md

 - Edit `s3_secret.yaml` to add credentials for accessing a bucket
 - Create a secret for S3 bucket
   - `kubectl apply -f s3_secret.yaml`
+- Customize `argo_eos_secrets.yaml` file
+  - Change user directory in EOS
+  - Use custom image if needed
-- Feel free to use custom image and a custom command in `argo_eos_secrets.yaml` file
+  - Use custom command and scripts
 - Upload the pipeline.
 Note: {NAMESPACE} is a personal Kubeflow namespace
   - `kfp pipeline upload -p eos_secrets_pipeline -d 'namespace: {NAMESPACE}' argo_eos_secrets.yaml`
 - Create an experiment (a wrapper for pipeline runs)